Cybersoulja/Cybersoulja/README.md

 - 👋 Hi, I’m @Cybersoulja
-- 👀 I’m interested in Discord Web3 Integration
+- 👀 I’m interested in building a Web3 community
-- 🌱 I’m currently learning Discord Development
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on a Discord/website login app
+- 💞️ I’m looking to collaborate on Web3 learn to earn gamification.
-- 📫 How to reach me Kevo@oneseco.com
+- 📫 How to reach me Cybersoulja@gmail.com

 <!---
 Cybersoulja/Cybersoulja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.